gromacs/gromacs/docs/gmxapi/userguide/usage.rst

 may think it was launched directly by :command:`mpiexec`, causing MPI errors when it tries to assert ownership of the MPI resources.

+When a gmxapi script is launched in an MPI context, it may be necessary to hide the MPI context from MPI-aware commands run in subprocesses, since `gmxapi.commandline_operation` executables are generally only launched on a single process.
+:py:func:`gmxapi.runtime.filtered_mpi_environ()` is available to provide a copy of the `os.environ` dictionary with known MPI-related environment variables filtered out.

 .. versionchanged:: 0.3.1

     You can use the *env* key word argument to `gmxapi.commandline_operation`